Overview

 To diagnose primary progressive aphasia, a neurologist or speech and language pathologist will likely review your symptoms and order tests.

-Communication problems that get worse without significant changes in thinking and behavior for a year or two is a hallmark of primary progressive aphasia.
+Communication troubles that get worse without significant changes in thinking and behavior for 2 to 3 years are a hallmark of primary progressive aphasia.

 Neurological exam

-Health care providers might conduct a neurological exam, a speech-language evaluation and a neuropsychological evaluation.
-Tests will measure your speech, language comprehension and skills.
-They'll also measure your recognition and naming of objects, recall, and other factors.
+Healthcare professionals might conduct a neurological exam, a speech-language evaluation and a neuropsychological evaluation.
+Tests measure speech, language comprehension and skills.
+They also measure your recognition and naming of objects, recall, and other factors.

-Your health care provider might order blood tests to check for infections or look for other medical conditions.
-Genetic tests can determine if you have genetic changes associated with primary progressive aphasia or other neurological conditions.
+Your healthcare professional might order blood tests or a lumbar puncture, also known as a spinal tap, to check for infections or look for other medical conditions.
+Genetic tests can determine whether you have gene changes linked to primary progressive aphasia or other neurological conditions.

 Brain scans

-You also might get a positron emission tomography (PET) scan, which shows brain function.
-This test can uncover problems with glucose metabolism in the areas of the brain that are related to language.
+You also might get a fluorodeoxyglucose positron emission tomography scan, also known as a FDG PET scan, which shows brain function.
+This test can show changes in how the brain uses glucose in the areas that are related to language.
+You also may have other PET scans to look for the presence of certain proteins linked to Alzheimer's disease.

 Treatment